Chapter 24. System roles

 This chapter lists the most notable changes to system roles between RHEL 8 and RHEL 9.

-As of Red Hat Enterprise Linux 9.0 Beta, the RHEL System Roles includes the
+As of Red Hat Enterprise Linux 9.0 General Availability (GA) release, RHEL System Roles includes the

 RHEL System Roles support